nerdschoolbergen/build-and-deploy/exercise-2/README.md

 :book: Next step is to make GitHub Actions do something more useful!

+:exclamation: - If you are not able to see the workflow, try refreshing the page.

 ### 2.4 Workflow for building our app

 :book: The most important step in a CI-pipeline is the _build_ step, where code is built to see if a new commit pushed  _breaks the build_ or not.